-- Continuous analysis of ridership trends and customer feedback to adapt services and campaigns effectively. - Strengthen marketing efforts to attract infrequent travelers, including hybrid workers and those traveling for leisure or family visits. - Expand community outreach and grassroots programs to build lasting connections with key audiences. - Leverage digital innovations and Al-driven tools to enhance customer experience and operational efficiency.
+- Continuous analysis of ridership trends and customer feedback to adapt services and campaigns effectively. - Strengthen marketing efforts to attract infrequent travelers, including hybrid workers and those traveling for leisure or family visits. - Expand community outreach and grassroots programs to build lasting connections with key audiences. - Leverage digital innovations and AI-driven tools to enhance customer experience and operational efficiency. - Leverage results of brand analysis and market research to develop an implementation plan for a rebranding of the service, if warranted.